-- Introduction to optimization
+- Introduction to generative design

 - Topology optimization

-This course runs 9:00 am - 4:30 pm Monday through Friday.
+This course runs 9:00 am - 5:00 pm Monday through Wednesday.

 Professor Wojciech Matusik is an Associate Professor of Electrical Engineering and Computer Science at the Computer Science and Artificial Intelligence Laboratory at MIT, where he leads the Computational Fabrication Group.
 Before coming to MIT, he worked at Mitsubishi Electric Research Laboratories, Adobe Systems, and Disney Research Zurich.
 He studied computer graphics at MIT and received his PhD in 2003.
 He also received a BS in EECS from the University of California at Berkeley in 1997 and MS in EECS from MIT in 2001.
 His research interests are in direct digital manufacturing and computer graphics.
 He holds more than 40 US patents.
 In 2004, he was named one of the world's top 100 young innovators by MIT's Technology Review Magazine.
 In 2009, he received the Significant New Researcher Award from ACM SIGGRAPH.
 In 2012, PI Matusik received the DARPA Young Faculty Award and was named a Sloan Research Fellow.
 He currently serves on the DARPA ISAT Study Group.